Lucius Junius Gallio Annaeanus: Gallio and Paul the Apostle

-According to the Acts of the Apostles, when Gallio was proconsul of Achaea, Paul the Apostle was brought in front of him by Sosthenes, head of the local synagogue, with the accusation of having violated Mosaic Law.
-Gallio, however, was indifferent towards religious disputes between the Jews and Jewish Christians; therefore, he dismissed the charges against Paul (denegatio actionis) and had both him and the Jews removed from the Court (Acts 18:12-17).
+According to the Acts of the Apostles, when Gallio was proconsul of Achaea, Paul the Apostle was brought in front of him by the Jews of Corinth with the accusation of having violated Mosaic Law.
+This action was presumably headed by Sosthenes, a ruler of the local synagogue.
+Gallio, however, was indifferent towards religious disputes between the Jews and the Christians, so he refused to pass any judgment and had Paul and the Jews removed from the Court.
+Soon after that, Sosthenes was beaten by a mob, but Gallio did not intervene (Acts 18:12-17).

 Gallio's tenure can be fairly accurately dated to between AD 51–52.
 Therefore, the events of Acts 18 can be dated to this period.
 This is significant because it is the most accurately known date in the life of Paul.